CloudFormation

 Occasionally, you may need to pass CLI arguments as CloudFormation commands.

 These can be passed to CloudFormation by setting Environment Variables on env0, prefixed by ENV0_CF_CLI_ARGS_.
-An example of a CloudFormation command (with an underscore for dashes) would look as follows: ENV0_CF_CLI_ARGS_deploy, ENV0_CF_CLI_ARGS_delete_stack etc.
+An example of a CloudFormation command (with an underscore for dashes) would look like this: ENV0_CF_CLI_ARGS_deploy, ENV0_CF_CLI_ARGS_delete_stack etc.

 A common use case is when trying to create IAM resources.
 CloudFormation may require you to explicitly acknowledge that your stack template contains certain capabilities in order for AWS CloudFormation to create the stack.